karthikkappagantula/my_tech_notes/python_notes/README.md

 * Classes are the templates that can be used to create complex data types called objects that have attributes and behaviour(methods)
 * **'class'** keyword is used to create Class.
 * Objects are created using <class-name>()
+* Class variable - defined outside of any class methods, usually belongs to all instances of a class.
+* Instance variable - defined inside methods of class and belongs to only particular instance.

   <pre>
   class Point: